The Centre has been involved in the development of a number of resources for people with diabetes.

 We know things might be a little scary and uncertain at the moment.
 Your experience of living with diabetes, and the stresses and uncertainties it brings, means you are likely to be better prepared to cope with this situation than most people.
 If you find yourself worrying, it might help to focus on the things that you can control in your life.

-The centre has been involved in the development of two position statements, published by Diabetes Australia.
+The centre has been involved in the development of three position statements, published by Diabetes Australia.

 Diabetes Australia encourages journalists and others writing about diabetes for the general public to reflect on the language they use and its power to encourage or discourage people living with diabetes.